TheBitDrifter/bappa/blueprint/README.md

 # Blueprint

-Blueprint is a foundation package for the [Bappa Framework](https://dl43t3h5ccph3.cloudfront.net/), providing common components, interfaces, and utilities for game development.

-## Overview

-Blueprint serves as the base layer of the Bappa Framework, defining standard component types and interfaces that other packages in the framework build upon.
+Blueprint serves as the base layer of the Bappa Framework, defining common/shared component types and interfaces that other packages in the framework build upon.
 It establishes shared patterns and data structures used throughout the ecosystem.

+Previously located [here](https://github.com/TheBitDrifter/blueprint) prior to monorepo (archived for Git history).

 ## Features